 Tea Tree: Another Aussie staple used for millennia by indigenous Australians.
 Providing a cleansing hug to those weary nerves, the tea tree gives you a stronger outlook in tough times.
 Known by aromatherapists for uplifting the spirit.

 You cannot go past Bach’s ‘Rescue Remedy’ or the Australian Bush Flower ‘Emergency Essence’.
 Both are winning combinations of vibrational remedies sourced from nature.
 They give instant relief to feelings of panic, fear, anxiety and hopelessness.
 Available from most pharmacies, health food stores, some supermarkets and natural health practitioners.
 Easy to use and not expensive, at least one should be part of your home first aid kit.

 Yoga, the breath, and quantum healing

-Yeah, I know, yoga has a rep for those soy latte, lycra clothed peeps that can knit their own yoghurt.
+Yeah, I know, yoga has a rep for that soy latte, lycra clothed peeps that can knit their own yoghurt.
 But, guess what?
 It really works.
 So, get your Zen on and jump into the world of online yoga classes, meditation, and breathwork.
-A half hour or hour class can provide clarity, calm and purpose to your day.
+A half-hour or hour class can provide clarity, calm and purpose to your day.